Aaronchoo/notes/cs241/lec9.md

 ### Intermediate Forms

-> we typically start from $S$ and apply production rules until a word $w$ of only terminals is derived.
+> We typically start from $S$ and apply production rules until a word $w$ of only terminals is derived.
 The intermediate strings, however, may contain both terminals and non-terminals.

 i.e. $S \Rightarrow^* w$ where $S \in N$ and $w \in \Sigma^*$